Managing Internal Access to Your Tenant

 Policy Web Form

-Here you can apply policy filters to the correct Assets.
-In this case, we shall apply the policy to any Asset with the type Shipping Container and that is located in the UK Factory.
+Here you can apply policy filters to apply to specific Trails or groups of Trails.
+In this case, we shall apply the policy to any Asset with the type Shipping Container.

 Filtering for specific Assets and Locations

-Filters can use and or or to categorize Assets.
+Filters can use and or or to define scope.
 You may also use filters on attribute values, such as = and != for equal and not equal, respectively.
 These can be used for specific attribute values, or to check if the value exists at all.
 For example, to filter for Assets not associated with a location, you could use:

 "attributes.arc_home_location_identity!=*"